telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 - **Delete**: Deletes the selected request from the collection. _Keyboard shortcut: __CMD + Back__ (Mac), __Del__ (Windows)._

 >tip Each saved request can be updated by inputting the modification (for example, in the Headers) and pressing the __Save__ button.
-If you want to save a new instance of an already saved request, use the __Save as__ drop-down option (available only for already saved requests).
+If you want to save a new instance of an already saved request, use __Save as__ in the drop-down (available only for already saved requests).